lachlan-ibm/verify_access_autoconf/doc/webseal.rst

 ============
 User mapping can be used to modify or enrich an authenticated user's credential data.
 This can be used to both switch the identity of a user or add attributes to a user's existing credential.
 User mapping rules are added to a Verify Access deployment using XLST rules.
 Detailed information about user mapping XSLT configuration can be found `here <https://www.ibm.com/docs/en/sva/latest?topic=methods-authenticated-user-mapping>`_.
-The name of the XSLT file will be used as the name of the user mapping rule
+The name of the XSLT file will be used as the name of the user mapping rule.

 .. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.User_Mapping